 - Children who have not responded to 4–6 months of conservative therapy

-- Most adult patients with OCD, although conservative therapy can be attempted for small or stable lesions
+- Most adult patients with OD, although conservative therapy can be attempted for small or stable lesions

 - Arthroscopic extraction of the intra-articular loose fragment

 - Other options depend on the stage and size of lesion, as well as skeletal maturity.